 The plaintiff, [name of plaintiff], claims ownership of a copyright and seeks damages against the defendant, [name of defendant], for copyright infringement.
-The defendant denies infringing the copyright [and] [contends that the copyright is invalid] [asserts an affirmative defense, e.g., that it made a fair use of the work].
+The defendant denies infringing the copyright [and] [contends that the copyright is invalid] [asserts an affirmative defense].
 To help you understand the evidence in this case, I will explain some of the legal terms you will hear during this trial.